Hawwara: In Egypt

+Ruling Upper Egypt

-A fraction of the Hawwara were part the Fatimid army that conquered Egypt, Syria, Palestine and Jordan.
-After the conquest, they were given land grants by the Fatimid caliphs.
-The Hawwara tribe became dominant in al-Buhayra in Egypt.
-In 1380/1381, Barquq, Sultan of the Mamluks, established some Hawwara groups in Upper Egypt and granted the Iqta' of Girga to the Hawwari chief, Isma'il ibn Mazin.
-Isma'il was succeeded by Umar, the eponymous of the Banu Umar clan.
-According to Al-Maqrizi in his book ‘kitāb as-sulūk’, a group of Hawwara together with a group of Arabs from Upper Egypt attacked the wali of Aswan in the month of Rajab 798 (April 1396 A.D.) and made an alliance with the Arab tribe of Banu Kanz who inhabited Aswan.
-Al-Maqrizi also writes in his book ‘Al Khetat’ that in the month of Muharram 815 (1412 A.D.) the Hawwara tribesmen proceeded to Aswan and attacked the Banu Kanz Arabs.
+According to Al-Maqrizi in his book ‘kitāb as-sulūk’, a group of Hawwara together with a group of Arabs from Upper Egypt attacked the wali of Aswan in the month of Rajab 798 AH (April 1396) and allied with the Arab tribe of Banu Kanz who inhabited Aswan.
+Al-Maqrizi also writes in his book Al Khetat that in the month of Muharram 815 AH (1412) the Hawwara tribesmen proceeded to Aswan and attacked the Banu Kanz.
 The Arab men fled, but many of them were killed while the women and children were taken into slavery.
 They destroyed the walls of the city and left it in ruins, without inhabitants.
 After sacking al-Fayyum in 1485, the Hawwara tribes became the true rulers of Upper Egypt.